DOT Physical Blood Pressure

 • Diastolic Blood Pressure must be between 60 and 90 mmHg to pass the physical exam.

 • If either measurement is too high or low, additional testing may be required before being cleared to drive.
-To know more information must visit the California DOT number.
+To know more information, you must visit the California DOT number.

-• Medications can sometimes help bring blood pressure levels down but it is best to consult with a doctor first before taking any medication.
+• Medications can sometimes help decrease blood pressure levels, but it is best to consult a doctor before taking any medication.

-• It is important that applicants keep their blood pressure within normal limits as this can affect their ability to operate a commercial vehicle safely.
-Also, visit the link to know more information.
+• Applicants must keep their blood pressure within normal limits, as this can affect their ability to operate a commercial vehicle safely.
+Also, visit the link to learn more information.